anthr76/anthony-rabbito-web/about.md

 Side Projects
 :   Free time is best spent tinkering, learning and tweaking.

-    * [Homelabbing](reddit.com/r/homelab) setting up a proper self-hosted enviorments instead of depending on SaaS providers where logical.
+    * [Homelabbing](reddit.com/r/homelab) setting up a proper self-hosted environments instead of depending on SaaS providers where logical.
     * [VFIO](reddit.com/r/VFIO) I'm a gamer, but a full time Linux Desktop user.
-In order to play some of my games I use GPU passthough.
+In order to play some of my games I use PCIe GPU passthrough.

 Open Source
 :   Enthusiast of all things FOSS, and avid listener to [JupiterBroadcasting](https://www.jupiterbroadcasting.com/).
 I love to stay up to date in my open source news.